How to get into Cornell

 When considering whether Cornell is right for you, a good place to start is with the mammoth size of the school: it’s very big by Ivy League standards.
 Compared to Cornell’s 16,000 undergraduates, all of the other Ivies seem quite small: UPenn (10,000), Columbia (9,000), Brown (7,500), Harvard (7,000), Yale (6,500), Princeton (5,500), and Dartmouth (4,500).
 In fact, one quarter of all Ivy League undergrads go to Cornell.
 This is great if you’re looking to go to a school that’s like a small city where there’s endless possibilities to meet new people, there’s every kind of club you could imagine, and you get to preserve a little bit of your anonymity.

-The other big advantage is that while you have to apply to one specific college at Cornell, you’re free to take courses at any of them, and you can even minor in a field that’s not in your particular college.
+The other big advantage is that while you have to apply to one specific college at Cornell, you’re free to take courses at any of them, and you can even minor in a field that’s not in your particular college (but you’re not allowed to double-major in fields from two different colleges).
 For example, you can major in psychology from the College of Arts and Sciences, but minor in civil engineering from Cornell Engineering.
 Or you can major in applied economics and management from the SC Johnson College of Business, but minor in architecture from the College of Architecture, Art and Planning.

-We had one student who wanted to study computer science at Cornell, and was delighted to discover that she could do this through either through the College of Arts and Sciences or Cornell Engineering; she decided to apply through the College of Arts and Sciences because it was easier to get into, and had a better set of distribution requirements.
+We worked with one student who wanted to study computer science at Cornell, and was delighted to discover that she could do this through either the College of Arts and Sciences or through Cornell Engineering; she decided to apply through the College of Arts and Sciences because it was easier to get into, and had a better set of distribution requirements.

 This kind of access and flexibility is an incredible resource for students.
 But, if you’re the type of student who gets overwhelmed by too many options, or wants a smaller, tight-knit community, it might not be right for you.